juanpc2018/from-775-2008/README.md

 did Not bring an improvement of "4.5x" in Single-core</br>
 with a power reduction of 50%, was close 63% 3.7x. </br>
 In Theory Power consumption reduction should be 1/4.5 = 21.1w, Not 60w </br>
 But...
-New CPU's have New instructions, New circuits, More Cache, Increased complexity, that increase power consumption </br>
+New CPU's have New instructions, New circuits, More Cache, Increased complexity, Higher Clock, that increase power consumption. </br>
 Not a direct comparison. </br>

 improvement limits reason probably is the [Black Silicon](https://semiengineering.com/knowledge_centers/low-power/techniques/dark-silicon/) areas "Dead Silicon" </br>